 The full issue of HERB can also be downloaded as a pdf here: HERB_05_Emma article on social science in EMI universities_Sep2015.

-This entry was posted in Kazakhstan, Kyrgyzstan, Uncategorized and tagged academic freedom, AUCA, Central Asia, EMI, English Medium Instruction, HERB, Higher education in Russia and beyond, Kazakhstan, KIMEP, Kyrgyzstan, social sciences, Uzbekistan, Westminster International University Tashkent.
+This entry was posted in Kazakhstan, Kyrgyzstan, Uzbekistan and tagged academic freedom, AUCA, Central Asia, EMI, English Medium Instruction, HERB, Higher education in Russia and beyond, Kazakhstan, KIMEP, Kyrgyzstan, social sciences, Uzbekistan, Westminster International University Tashkent.